-Visually emphasize a feature on the map to draw the user’s attention to.
-This feature is typically a point (city, landmark), line (river, highway) or polygon (state, country) well known and recognizable to the user.
-It might be the result of a prior task, like a search or selection.
+The goal of the focal point pattern is to visually emphasize a feature on the map to draw the user’s attention.
+This feature is typically a point (city, land-mark), line (river, highway), or polygon (state, country) that is well known and easily recognizable.
+It might also be the result of a prior task the user has performed, such as search or feature selection.